 He was the first President to accompany his troops into battle during the War of 1812 when the British marched into Washington, D.C.
 Grabbing a pair of dueling pistols, he led his men both into battle as well as a retreat as the British set the White House and Capitol building on fire.

-Aaron Burr, Jefferson’s Vice President, grandson of Jonathan Edwards, and later Alexander Hamilton’s dueling partner, had once lived at the Payne boarding house as did the young widow Dolley Payne Todd.
+Aaron Burr, Jefferson’s Vice President, grandson of the great preacher Jonathan Edwards, and later Alexander Hamilton’s dueling partner, had once lived at the Payne boarding house as did the young widow Dolley Payne Todd.
 Burr, Madison’s classmate at Princeton, introduced the two, and they married four months later in 1794.

 Dolley, 17 years his junior, was a popular ‘First Lady,” effectively defining the role as the social secretary to the President.
 Indeed, after Thomas Jefferson’s wife died in 1782 and his daughter came to Washington less frequently, Dolly often accompanied Jefferson when a hostess was required.